On graded presentations of Hecke algebras and their generalizations: Type O

-The Hecke algebra $\mH$ has a natural signed polynomial representation $\cP^-$; this is generated by an element $\hone$ subject to the relation $T_i \hone=-\hone$.
-One can calculate that the action of $T_i+1$ on $F \bone$ for any Laurent polynomial $F$ is given by Thus, we have that
+For notational clarity, we denote $\hone=1\otimes 1\in \cP^-$, so this representation is generated by this vector, subject to the relation $T_i \hone=-\hone$.
+As in \cite[(4.3.3)]{MacHecke}, one can calculate the action of $T_i$ on $F \hone$ for any Laurent polynomial $F$; this is easiest to see if we expand $F=F_0+(X_i-X_{i+1})F_1$ where $F_0$ and $F_1$ are $s_i$-invariant Laurent polynomials.
+Thus, we have that